-The Folk Belief and Religious Folklife Section of AFS announces a travel stipend in honor of distinguished folklorist, religious folklife scholar, and professor, Elaine J. Lawless, of up to $500 to be awarded to a graduate student to participate in the Society’s annual meeting.
-The purpose of the prize is to stimulate new work in religious folklife.
-Applicants are encouraged to join AFS and must be members of the Folk Belief and Religious Folklife Section of AFS; annual dues are $10.
+The Folk Belief and Religious Folklife Section of AFS awards a travel stipend in honor of distinguished folklorist, religious folklife scholar, and professor, Elaine J. Lawless, of up to $500 to be awarded to a graduate student to participate in the Society’s annual meeting.
+The purpose of the prize is to stimulate new work in religious folklife and folk belief.
+Applicants are encouraged to join AFS and must be members of the Folk Belief and Religious Folklife Section of AFS; annual Section dues are $10.
 Application is open to international and domestic graduate students, both MA/MS and PhD level.
 The award money will be released to the recipient after the annual meeting to assure participation.
-Awarded once every three years.

 The award is contingent on the applicant’s proposal being accepted for participation in the AFS meeting.
-The awardee and the Folk Belief and Religious Folklife Section members will be notified after AFS proposal reviews are complete, usually by June 15.
+The awardee will be notified after AFS proposal reviews.

 The graduate student recipient may receive this award one time only.

 To be considered for the award, applicants must submit the following:

 - A copy of the long and short abstracts that you will be submitting for AFS meeting evaluation/selection.

 - A brief curriculum vitae, resume, or biography of your professional life.

 - A letter detailing your specific reasons for wanting to present on religious folklife and folk belief at the AFS annual meeting AND the impact you expect the meeting will have on your work.